danielshmidov/danielshmidov/README.md

 ### - 🔭 I’m currently working on the monorepo for nwPlus

-### - 🌱 I’m currently learning HTML CSS JS AND Reacr
+### - 🌱 I’m currently learning HTML CSS JS AND React

 ### - 💬 Ask me about my business and experince learning both cs and business